ocaml/dune/doc/usage.rst

   ``--profile``

 Both ``(default ...)`` and ``(opam ...)`` accept a ``targets`` field in order to setup cross compilation.
-See `Cross Compilation`_ for more information.
+See :ref:`advanced-cross-compilation` for more information.

 Merlin reads compilation artifacts and it can only read the compilation artifacts of a single context.
 Usually, you should use